 Policies H3 of the Unitary Development Plan (adopted 2007) ("the UDP") and S14 of Westminster's City Plan (adopted 2016) ("the City Plan") seek to encourage the provision of more residential floorspace including the creation of new residential units.
-The policy also states that the number of residential units on development sites will be optimised.

-Whilst the provision of on additional flat is supported in principle, the proposed flat (and amenity space) would greatly exceed the minimum floorspace requirements of policy 3.5 of the London Plan (March 2016), the Nationally Described Space Standard (March 2015) and the Mayor of London's Housing Supplementary Guidance (March 2016) and it is therefore not considered that the number of residential units on this site has been optimised.
+Accordingly, the provision of on additional flat is supported in principle.

+The proposed flat at 205m2 would exceed the minimum floorspace requirements of policy 3.5 of the London Plan (March 2016), the Nationally Described Space Standard (March 2015) and the Mayor of London's Housing Supplementary Guidance (March 2016).
+The flat would also be triple aspect ensuring satisfactory natural lighting levels and would include a terrace that exceeds the size requirements of the Mayors Housing SPG.
+Were the development otherwise acceptable, a condition would be imposed requiring satisfactory sound insulation between the proposed flat and the plant areas.
+Subject to this condition, the proposed flat would provide an acceptable standard of accommodation.
-The flat would be quadruple aspect ensuring satisfactory natural lighting levels.
-However, officers consider that this aspect, the floor area within the proposed extension could easily be divided into multiple units, which would also meet the Nationally Described Space Standards.